oskardudycz/event-driven.io/content/posts/2022-08-10--why_are_we_afraid_of_our_decisions/index.en.md

 Do you know those questions?
 I asked them myself; what's more, I hear it regularly when talking to people.
 I am also often asked: how do I find the answers, and how do I deal with them?
 Well, I don't have all the answers.
 Sometimes I'm wrong; sometimes I'm right.
 And that's okay.

 **These discussions take place on two levels: technical and metaphysical.** The metaphysical one is dangerous because it is not tangible.
 Warning!
 Stay with me after what you're about to read.
-It may sound like couching gibberish, but it'll be made actionable later.
+It may sound like coaching gibberish, but it'll be made actionable later.
 I promise!
 So...

 **To assess what actions we should take, we should first consider where our fear of making a decision comes from.** Sometimes, it is a justified fear, but most often, it's not.